chasefreeman-lucid/sample-lucid-rest-applications/import-teams-script/README.md

         - `TEAM_CSV_FILEPATH` - The relative filepath to the CSV file that defines the teams and users
             - The CSV must contain a column titled `email` that contains the email of the Lucid user to be added to teams
             - The CSV must contain a column titled `teams` that contains a comma separated string of teams that the user defined in the same row should be added to
-            - An example CSV containing these fields can be found in `example_teams.csv`
+                - An example CSV containing these fields can be found in `examples/example_teams.csv`
     - Note: Optional Field Definitions
         - `REMOVE_EXISTING_USERS` - This flag defines the behavior for the event that a Lucid team already exists with the same name
             - `true` - The script will remove any users from the specified team that are not defined in the CSV